notaryproject/specifications/README.md

 - [July 31, 2015 by NCC](https://github.com/notaryproject/notary/blob/master/docs/resources/ncc_docker_notary_audit_2015_07_31.pdf) covering `Notary` repository
 - [Mar 21, 2023 by ADA Logics](https://github.com/notaryproject/notaryproject/blob/main/security/reports/fuzzing/ADA-fuzzing-audit-22-23.pdf) fuzzing audit covering `Notary`, `notation-go` and `notation-core-go` repositories

-There is ongoing security audit which will be published soon.
+There is an ongoing security audit which will be published soon.

 ## About this repository

 This repository contains requirements, scenarios, and specifications for the Notary Project:

 - [Requirements](./requirements/): The Notary Project goals, scenarios, and requirements are stored in this folder.
 - [Specification](./specs/): The Notary Project specifications are stored in this folder.
 You can develop your own implementation based on the specifications.
-The Notary Project specifications includes
+The Notary Project specifications now includes:
   - The Notary Project signature specification
   - The Notary Project signature envelope specifications: JWS and COSE
   - The signing and verifying specifications
   - The trust store and trust policy specification
   - The plugin specification
 - [Threat Model](./threatmodel.md): General threat modeling for the Notary Project.
-We are now working on threat model for Notation CLI `notation`, Notation libraries `notation-go` and `notation-core-go`.
+We are also working on specific threat model for repositories Notation CLI `notation`, Notation libraries `notation-go` and `notation-core-go`.

 ## Community